billiesumera/POLI-179/README.md

 - Reporter
 - Dancer

 For each profession, similarity scores are calculated between the profession and gender-related words (both male and female).
-The results are visualized using PCA.
+The results are visualized using Principal Component Analysis (PCA).

 Next, for comparison with Method 2, percentages were calculated by taking these similarity scores and normalizing them to a 0-100 scale, where 0 represents maximum similarity to female words and 100 represents maximum similarity to male words.